kanbanyte/sepb/src/samples/python/README.md

 ### Notes
 * If the file selection window does not appear, check if it opens in the background.
-* The script is compatible with YOLOv5 models and requires a model file with a `.pt` extension.
-* Scripts may output information to the console or save images to the file system.
 * User prompts for file dialogs are provided in the file selection window name.